ibm-cloud-docs/ContinuousDelivery/cli_setting_values.md

 ## Before you begin
 {: #prereq-values-cli}

 Configure {{site.data.keyword.deliverypipeline}} in your toolchain to build, test, and deploy.
 You must complete this step before you continue with the integration.
-For more information, see [Configuring {{site.data.keyword.deliverypipeline}}](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-integrations#deliverypipeline).
+For more information, see [Configuring {{site.data.keyword.deliverypipeline}}](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-deliverypipeline).

 You need an API key to integrate with {{site.data.keyword.DRA_short}}.
-This API key has access to the toolchain, and is used to log in with the {{site.data.keyword.Bluemix}} command line interface (CLI).
+This API key has access to the toolchain, and is used to log in with the {{site.data.keyword.cloud}} command line interface (CLI).
 For more information, see [Managing user API keys](/docs/services/account?topic=account-userapikey).

 Install the {{site.data.keyword.cloud_notm}} CLI.
 For more information, see [Getting started with the {{site.data.keyword.cloud_notm}} CLI and {{site.data.keyword.dev_cli_short}}](/docs/cli?topic=cli-getting-started).